maxmind/mod_maxminddb/README.md

 directive set for a subdirectory will be used for the subdirectory rather than the directive set for the parent location.

+Similarly, the main server configuration may set defaults that will be merged into the configuration provided by individual virtual hosts.
+However, please note that currently no configuration merging is performed between server/vhost and directory configurations.

 ### `MaxMindDBEnable` ###

 This directive enables or disables the MaxMind DB lookup.
 Valid settings are